 Hunter’s Park Launch…

 Hunter Springs Park has been totally remodeled and is a great place to launch.
-The launch has a nice staging area and it is smooth sand to the water’s edge, plenty of parking.
-There is a $5.00 fee to park, requiring you License Tag # and a credit card.
+The launch has a nice staging area and it is smooth sand to the water’s edge, with plenty of parking.
+There is a $5.00 fee to park, requiring your License Tag # and a credit card.
 Restrooms are available.

-What I like about launching here rather then at the Pete’s Pier Launch is that it saves some paddle time and makes for a good starting point to view Kings Bay.
+What I like about launching here rather than at the Pete’s Pier Launch is that it saves some paddle time and makes for a good starting point to view Kings Bay.
 It is also easier and less large boat traffic.
-From the launch it is a small distance up the run to view Jurassic Spring, located in a small cove along the east side of Hunter Spring Run, approximately 800 ft east of Hunter Springs.
+From the launch, it is a small distance up the run to view Jurassic Spring, located in a small cove along the east side of Hunter Spring Run, approximately 800 ft east of Hunter Springs.
 28°53’42.05″N, 82°35’23.94″W. 360′ further up the run also on the East side is House Spring.
 This spring is blocked off by PVC to prevent access.
 28°53’45.44″N, 82°35’22.84″W. Sadly, Hunter Springs Run is polluted and an abundance of green algae is evident all along the bottom.

 Three Sisters Springs…

 It is just under 2 miles from the launch at Hunter Springs Park to the Three Sisters Springs basin.
 The paddle will take you around the point at Pete’s Pier, then South and Southwest to the entrance of a series of canals.
 It is visible by the Kings Bay Drive bridge.

 On entering this series of canals, we make a left into the very first canal to visit Paradise Spring.
 It is located in a small cove past the first house on the left.
 It isn’t anything to write home about but it is one that we decided to locate on this paddle.